Welcome to MovieStarPlanet, MovieStarPlanet 2, and BlockStarPlanet.

 ★ Resolve Conflicts

 If online misunderstandings do arise, help your children resolve these conflicts.
-This is a very important skill online, and here children often needs adult guidance.
+This is a very important skill online, and here children often need adult guidance.
 If you know the other child in real life, involve the parents and have a conversation face-to-face.

 ★ No Bullying